 When the lockdown is over, what is the first restaurant you’ll be

 Sushi Amane in New York is the first restaurant I will head to once the lockdown is over, and I shall order a full omakase!

 What are the most important considerations when crafting your menu?

-The most important considerations when crafting my menu is balance, time and place, who will be eating, sense of season.
+The most important considerations when crafting my menu are balance, time and place, who will be eating, sense of season.

-Which is your favourite dish to cook at home?
+Which is your favorite dish to cook at home?

-Fish curry with jasmine rice is my favourite dish to cook at home!
+Fish curry with jasmine rice is my favorite dish to cook at home!

-Which is your favourite childhood dish and why?
+Which is your favorite childhood dish and why?